k5iogura/vinosyp/README.md

 #### [darkflow](https://github.com/thtrieu/darkflow)
 According to [YOLO-OpenVINO](https://github.com/feng1sun/YOLO-OpenVINO)

-darkflow is tools that convert darknet .cfg and .weights to tensorflow.
+darkflow is tools that convert darknet .cfg and .weights to tensorflow .pb.
 - convert .cfg and .weights files to tensorflow .pb file via darkflow tool
 - convert .pb file to OpenVINO .bin and .xml files for NCS
 - run yolo.py to check